davidboardman/prequel/README.md

 **SQL-based manipulations for PHP arrays**
 ```
+Get.
 Select.
 Where.
+In.
 Like.
 Union.
 Join.
 ```

 ## Documentation